vfarcic/devops24/manuscript/04-helm.md

 You'll also notice that our `if`, `else if`, `else`, and `end` statements start with a dash (`-`).
 That's the Go template way of specifying that we want all empty space before the statement (when `-` is on the left) or after the statement (when `-` is on the right) to be removed.

 There's much more to Go templating that what we just explored.
 I'll comment on other use-cases as they come.
 For now, this should be enough to get you going.
 You are free to consult [template package documentation](https://golang.org/pkg/text/template/) for more info.
-For now, the important thing to note is that we have the `NOTES.txt` file that will provide useful post-installation information to those who will use our Chart.
+For now, the critical thing to note is that we have the `NOTES.txt` file that will provide useful post-installation information to those who will use our Chart.

 I mentioned `_helpers.tpl` as the source of custom functions and variables.
 Let's take a look at it.